Doctor insights on:

 Discuss: You need to be informed of the risk/benefits of starting the new treatment and be informed about how it is expected to help you.
 The biologics may cause immunosuppression and increase risk of infection.
 Since there are now many of them, there are relative risks.
 Ask the treating physicians about options, their interpretation of your disease severity, and risk of the new meds. ...Read more

 I've had high liver enzymes for years which keeps me from using medication for psoriatic arthritis, what else can I do?

 Biologics: With high liver enzymes, you will not be able to take some oral medications that we use for psoriatic arthritis.
-If your symptoms are severe and demonstrate functional difficulties, your doctor may recommend one of the biologics such as Enbrel or humira.
+If your symptoms are severe and demonstrate functional difficulties, your doctor may recommend one of the biologics such as Enbrel (etanercept) or humira.
 These medications also have significant other side effects that your doctor will review with you.
 These are not appropriate for everyone. ...Read more

 Have psoriatic arthritis including much foot pain -which arch support might help-low, medium or high?

 I took myself off methotrexate for psoriatic arthritis without my doctor knowing it.
 I was on arava and enbrel and my enzymes were slightly elevated.
 I want to see if psoriasis comes back.
-If it does and my enzymes go down, i will start start the medicine
+If it does and my enzymes go down, I will start start the medicine

 No, bad idea: You are on the same team as your doctor.
 Use your doctor as a consultant to help you make the best decisions for your care.
 If you alter your treatment plan yourself, you are at the very least putting yourself at risk for a flare of disease, and at worst putting yourself into danger if your medicines require a taper to be done safely.
 Call your doctor now--tell him/her you'd like to stop your meds. ...Read more

 I have Fibro, Chiari, Psoriatic Arthritis, poss.
 EDS, Adrenal innsufficiency.
 Fatigued, chronic pain, chest pain, elevated CRP, what could this mean?